plumpNation/simple-flux/README.md

 Then we move on to see why this won't scale as the view fills with components.

 Checkout the branches stage{1-6} to see the progress of the demo.

+The final branch stage7 is a conversion of our vanilla component to RiotJS to see a different approach using a micro library.